How survival thriller The Grey transforms Liam Neeson into a frontier wolfman – and what that reveals about grief.

 It’s almost as if she’s trying to guide him to the afterlife throughout, but he fights her and the acceptance of his death – in the same way that he refuses to acknowledge her death until the final scenes.

-So the film touches on fears of mortality, and the painful ways we grieve, in different ways.
+So the film touches on fears of mortality, and the painful ways we grieve, in different ways (see also Don’t Let Go).
 But it also represents depression.

 British prime minister Winston Churchill famously referred to depression as his ‘black dog’.
-This seems particularly relevant to a film replete with images of dangerous dogs.
+This seems particularly relevant to a film replete with images and metaphors of wolves.

 Ottway’s struggle throughout concerns depression as much as survival.
 That’s also what the circling wolves represent.
 He has no life without his wife, and no will to live.
 His existence is so painful that he wants to leave it for good.
 Yet it’s only when he faces death that he learns to live – or at least to fight for death on his own terms.